Jounos/web-simple/README.md

 # web-simple

-Simple projects mad with html, css and js
+Simple projects made with html, css and js